 History of Nimbin Mardi Grass

 It all started back in 1993 after some fairly high profile tension in the town that March.
-For the previous few decades there had been numerous arrests and raids in Nimbin and then a period where a lot of random street searches had been carried out with what was described as ‘rough treatment’.
-Some of the locals then took part in a spontaneous protest to the recent upsurge in arrests and searches in March 1993, pelting the police station with eggs and toilet paper.
+For the previous few decades there had been numerous arrests and raids in Nimbin.
+This was followed by a period where a lot of random street searches had been carried out with what was described as ‘rough treatment’.
+Some of the locals then took part in a protest to the recent upsurge in arrests and searches in March 1993, pelting the police station with eggs and toilet paper.

-This spontaneous protest led to some less than favourable newspaper articles about the Nimbin community, and so it was felt that a more peaceful protest would be more appropriate.
+This spontaneous protest led to some less than favourable newspaper articles about the Nimbin community.
+It was felt that a more peaceful protest would be more appropriate.